Korean DMZ Conflict

 Unit 124 entered Seoul in 2–3-man cells on 20 January, and noting the heightened security and by eavesdropping of ROKA radio frequencies they devised a new assault plan.
 Changing into uniforms of the 26th Infantry Division they proceeded to march the last 2 km to the Blue House, posing as a unit returning from a counter-guerilla patrol.
 After passing several ROKA and police units, Unit 124 was stopped by a police unit only 100m from the Blue House.
 The police began questioning the Unit 124 members and when a police officer grew suspicious and drew his pistol he was shot by a Unit 124 member.[1]: 63–64

 A running gun battle then developed in which two members of Unit 124 were killed.
 The ROKA, police and U.S. Army began a massive manhunt as the remaining members of Unit 124 attempted to escape north and cross the DMZ.
-A further 26 members of Unit 124 were killed, one captured (Kim Shin-Jo) and two missing presumed killed (though at least one member of the Unit apparently survived and returned to North Korea[22]) while 26 South Koreans and 4 U.S. Army servicemen were killed.[1]: 64–65
+A further 26 members of Unit 124 were killed, one captured (Kim Shin-Jo) and two missing presumed killed (though at least one member of the Unit apparently survived and returned to North Korea[22]) while 26 South Koreans and four U.S. Army soldiers were killed.[1]: 64–65

 The Pueblo Incident